A GRAND BLUE MOUNTAINS GUEST HOUSE SINCE 1902

 For a few dollars you can still board a train to Katoomba, and be part of this century-old tradition, and it only takes a couple of hours to get here.

-Current owners Iain & Evelyn purchased Kurrara in May 2012, and are well on their way to preserving a small part of Katoomba's history for the benefit of our guests and the local community.
+Current owners Iain & Evelyn purchased Kurrara in May 2012, and have preserved a small part of Katoomba's history for the benefit of our guests and the local community.

 Kurrara is part of the Greater Blue Mountains Heritage Trail